LoginRadius/docs/content/references/sdk/ios-sdk/index.md

 You need to configure your Custom URL Scheme for this library to work.

 1. In Xcode, right-click on your project's .plist file and select Open As -> Source Code.**Default plist is usually your Info.plist file**
 2. Insert the following XML snippet into the body of your file just before the final element.
 Replace **{your-sitename}** with your LoginRadius Site Name.
 And then Replace **{your-app-bundle-identifier}** with your app's bundle identifier.
-If you don't know where is your app bundle identifier, see 2a.
+If you don't know where your app bundle identifier is, see point 3.

 ```XML
 <key>CFBundleURLTypes</key>